Always Caring - Always Here.

 This is then put to a panel who will either consent/not consent to the funding.
 If consent is given all equipment and care is provided for you by us and the district nurse involved.

 A Social Worker will visit your home to assess your needs and if appropriate arrange your care.
 This may mean that you will receive financial assistance to help with the cost of your care.
 This might be in different forms, for instance, you may be given a personal budget so you can purchase the care you require yourself.
 This puts you in the driving seat and enables you to 'shop around' for a Company that would suit your needs best.
+Or, an I.S.F. which is an Individual Service Fund where Social Services pay the Care Provider directly at the beginning of the month for your care requirements, this then becomes a flexible care package which can be altered regularly to assist you to have exactly what you require at the time you require it.
 They may also just purchase the care for you if they fund it on a spot purchase contract.
 See below for more details.